Surongo

+Surongo was released on 29 June 2023, during the Eid al-Adha festival in Bangladesh.
+It received positive reviews from critics with praise for the cast performances specially Afran Nisho, Cinematography, music, direction and the story's emotional depth and dark tone.
+The film became a box office success as blockbluster.
+It stands as the second highest grossing Bangladeshi film of 2023.
+A sequel, titled Surongo 2 is slated for release in December 2026.

 Plot

-Masud, an electrician, falls in love with Moyna when he sees her one-day while fixing a street light.
-They later meet while repairing the refrigerator at Moyna's house and develop a romantic relationship.
-Masud and Moyna get married.
-Masud gets a job in Malaysia so that he can support his new family.
-In Masud's absence, Moyna gets gifts from his friend Jahir and develops an extramarital relationship with him.
-Later, Moyna leaves Masud and runs away with Jahir.
-However, after she elopes with him, she learns that Jahir is already married.
-Masud returns to Bangladesh to find that his home was repossessed by the chairman of his union council as he was unable to repay the loan he took for his wedding.
-He searches for Moyna and Jahir, eventually finding them.
-To earn money, he engaged in ice breaking and mining, but he does not make enough money from those jobs.
-As a result, Masud spends nine months digging a tunnel underground to steal money from a bank.
-After digging the tunnel, he steals from the bank and reveals this to his ex-wife in a video call.
-The police announces a reward of for any information about the thief, so Moyna hands him over to the police.
-After being imprisoned, Masud escapes by digging a tunnel and burns Moyna to exact his revenge.
+Masud, an electrician, falls in love with Moyna after seeing her one day while repairing a street lamp.
+They meet again when Masud is called to fix Moyna's fridge, after which they start dating.
+Masud and Moyna marry.
+Masud finds a job in Malaysia to support his new family.
+While he is away, Moyna receives gifts from her friend Jahir and begins an affair with him.
+Eventually, Moyna leaves Masud and runs away with Jahir.
+However, after eloping with him, she discovers that he is already married.
+Meanwhile, Masud returns to Bangladesh to find that the chairman of his union council has repossessed his home because he could not repay the wedding loan.
+He searches for Moyna and Jahir and eventually finds them.
+Masud works as an ice breaker and a mine worker, but these jobs do not earn him enough money.
+Consequently, he spends nine months digging an underground tunnel to steal money from a bank.
+After completing the tunnel, he steals 340 million Bangladeshi taka and tells his ex-wife about it during a video call.
+The police offer a reward of 500,000 taka for information leading to the thief's capture, and Moyna informs on him.
+After being imprisoned, Masud escapes by digging a tunnel and sets fire to Moyna in an act of revenge.